 As required by FASB ASC 855, "Subsequent Events", the Company has evaluated subsequent events for adjustment to or disclosure in its statement of financial condition through the date the statement of financial condition was issued.

-No recordable or disclosable events occurred.
+Except as disclosed in Note 11, no other recordable or disclosable events occurred.